The Courage to Be Disliked Review: Key Adlerian Concepts Explained

 Why trauma doesn’t determine your future

 The book draws on principles of Individual Psychology, emphasizing that while factors such as heredity and environment influence our behavior, they do not dictate it.
 We retain agency to choose our thoughts and actions in response to life’s challenges.
-This perspective is particularly powerful for those who have faced significant hardships, as it suggests that with proper support and a focus on strengths, individuals can overcome adversity rather than being permanently defined by it.
+This perspective is compelling for those who have faced significant hardships, as it suggests that with proper support and a focus on strengths, individuals can overcome adversity rather than being permanently defined by it.

 The authors argue against labeling individuals as victims, suggesting that such categorization can hinder recovery and healthy functioning.
 Instead, they advocate for promoting resilience and personal growth, even in the face of severe difficulties.